Its important to choose the right cutting tools

 Pruning in your garden covers a variety of plants with anything from soft growth holding lots of sap to woody branches.
 With a vast range of cutting tools available its important to learn the difference between the two cutting mechanisms.
 The Anvil Vs. Bypass Cut.
 Furthermore, not only are a good pair of secateurs or loppers essential.
 But choosing the right style for the job is impetrative.
-To perform at their best, they should have a good-quality blades that keeps a sharp edge as well as feel comfortable in your hand for long bouts of pruning.
+To perform at their best, they should have a good-quality blades that keeps a sharp edge.
+They should also feel comfortable in your hand for long bouts of pruning.
 Kent & Stowe’s cutting range not only provide all of these features but actually have a huge amount of extra key benefits.

 Anvil cutting tools have one blade that closes onto a cutting block.
 They are ideal for thicker stems and woody pruning rather than using bypass style.
 An anvil cut is more powerful than a bypass cut with minimal effort required.
 Ideal for the powerful pruning of dead wood.